ankaAR/bestiario5e/_creatures/aerisi-kalinoth.md

 damage_resistances: "Relámpago"
 ---

-***Fey Ancestry.*** Aerisi has advantage on saving throws against being charmed, and magic can't put her to sleep.
+***Fey Ancestry.*** Aerisi has advantage on saving throws against being hechizado, and magic can't put her to sleep.

 ***Howling Defeat.*** When Aerisi drops to 0 hit points, her body disappears in a howling whirlwind that disperses quickly and harmlessly.
 Anything she is wearing or carrying is left behind.